-- Sprinkle Spray focuses on Creating a Healthier Environment at your Facility and Eliminates Bacteria on All Surfaces Weekly
+- Sprinkle Spray focuses on creating a healthier environment at your facility and eliminates bacteria on all surfaces

-- A Disinfectant Microﬁlm is left on the Surface that Stays Active for Days as out Method doesn’t leave any Residual Moisture Behind
+- A disinfectant microﬁlm is left on the surface that stays active for days as our method doesn’t leave any residual moisture behind

-Every Friday we will have Cake and Candy.
-1 parent will be asked to bring a treat for each child and the other children will each bring R5 so they can buy their treat.
+Every Friday we have Cake and Candy!
+One parent will be asked to bring a treat for each child and the other children will each bring R5 so they can buy their treat.

-Some ideas for treats: Fizzers Biscuits Chips Suckers Cup cakes We like to encourage parents to take this opportunity to bake with your little one, the children enjoy so much when they sell something they have helped make.
+Some ideas for treats: Fizzers, biscuits, crisps, suckers, cupcakes, etc. We like to encourage parents to take this opportunity to bake with their little ones – the children get so much enjoyment out of selling something they have helped to make.